LJPZebra/OLU/2P-upgrade.md

 # Two-photon upgrade

+## Part Liste

+## Building Instructions

+### Multiphoton Light-sheet unit

 The two-photon system is basically identical in its design to the 1P-Multiphoton light-sheet system.
 To build the two-photon system follow [the building instruction of the 1P-Multicolor system](1P_Multicolor_System.md) but take into account the following modifications:

-* In addition to step (2) , couple the **two-photon laser** and the **one-photon laser** sources into a single hollow core crystal fiber for combined fiber delivery to the light-sheet unit.
-Find here a [detailed instruction of the coupling procedure](Fiber_coupling.md) and here some background about [hollow core negative curvature fibers](FiberOpticsReview.md).

 * Use in step (3) as collimation and illumination objectives  the [Olympus LMPLN5xIR/0.1](https://www.olympus-lifescience.com/modules/pdfgen/pdfmaker/en_pdf-export_objectives.7efd53eb1e8b4d509bc1bbe2184a7e28/LMPLN5XIR.pdf?rev=1615725199) objective optimized for near infrared transmission.
 Even though not optimized for visible wavelength one can use this objective also for one-photon imaging later.
 To screw it into the light-sheet cube use a [thread adaptor](https://punchout.webdev02.thorlabs.com/thorproduct.cfm?partnumber=RMSA3).

+### Fiber coupling of the pulsed femtosecond laser
+* In addition to step (2) , couple the **two-photon laser** and the **one-photon laser** sources into a single hollow core crystal fiber for combined fiber delivery to the light-sheet unit.
+Find here a [detailed instruction of the coupling procedure](Fiber_coupling.md) and here some background about [hollow core negative curvature fibers](FiberOpticsReview.md).

 ### Install and adjust the NA expander